charya-s/obsidian-sync/04 - Personal Studies/Deep Learning/Forward Propagation.md

 ![[Pasted image 20240922020055.png | center]]

-Since there's two sets of connects between nodes, there will be two calculations done in a chain, with the final output, $\hat{y}_{i}$ obtained using the values of $g(z)$ calculated in the hidden layer.
+Since there's two sets of connections between nodes, there will be two calculations done in a chain, with the final output, $\hat{y}_{i}$ obtained using the values of $g(z)$ calculated in the hidden layer.

 $$
 \begin{align}